CVE-2023-23614

 CVE-2023-23614 is a high-severity Insufficient Session Expiration (CWE-613) vulnerability in Pi-Hole Web Interface.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked at the 42.2th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Pass the Hash (T1550.002); ranked in the top 41% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References